NFL Rumors: Baker Mayfield Played ‘Biggest Part’ In Freddie Kitchens’ Firing As Head Coach, Dez Bryant Says

 “Baker mayfield plays the biggest part in this…had a stud cast around him under performed and got out performed by somebody he talked down on Danny dimes… big mouth and being a one read QB not going to cut it.. kitchens put the game in his players hands”

 As explained by ClutchPoints, Bryant was partly referring to Mayfield’s comments prior to the start of the 2019 season, where he seemingly criticized the New York Giants for drafting Daniel Jones with the No. 6 overall pick in this year’s draft.
-While Jones had a strong rookie season as the Giants’ new starting quarterback, Mayfield struggled for most of his sophomore campaign in the pros, registering 3,827 passing yards but completing only 59.4 percent of his passes and throwing 22 touchdowns and 21 interceptions for a 78.8 QB rating.
+While Jones had a strong rookie season as the Giants’ new starting quarterback, Mayfield struggled for most of his sophomore campaign in the pros, registering 3,827 passing yards but completing only 59.4 percent of his passes, and throwing 22 touchdowns and 21 interceptions for a 78.8 QB rating.
 This came after a rookie year where he tallied 27 passing touchdowns — an NFL record for first-year players.

 .@bakermayfield ➡️ @obj for six! pic.twitter.com/OG3pCnVLly